 The Committee also spent time discussing our purpose and value proposition to members and how this has shifted over time.
-The College has 19,858 alumnae with 7,344 being current members of the ESU.
-In past years, members paid to receive the Pymbulletin by post for life.
-This was the primary benefit of membership.
+The College has 19,858 alumnae with 7,344 (37%) being current members of the ESU.
+In past years, members paid primarily for the cost to receive the Pymbulletin by post for life.
 In recent years however the College has emailed or posted publications and invitations to College events to all alumnae, regardless of whether they are ESU life members or not.
 We welcome feedback from our members on our value proposition and how we can enhance and develop it as needs and interests change.